nikitavoloboev/data/docs/databases/databases.md

 - [Things to know about databases (2022)](https://architecturenotes.co/things-you-should-know-about-databases/) ([HN](https://news.ycombinator.com/item?id=31895623))
 - [GeoPub: A Multi-Model Database (2022)](https://inqlab.net/2022-07-01-geopub-a-multi-model-database.html)
 - [DBPack](https://github.com/CECTC/dbpack) - DB proxy for distributed transaction, read write splitting and sharding!
 Support any language!
 It can be deployed as a sidecar in a pod.
+- [Arana](https://github.com/arana-db/arana) - Cloud Native Database Proxy.
+It can also be deployed as a Database mesh sidecar.